 Later we moved to Champaign-Urbana where I was an assistant professor at the University of Illinois.
 I moved back to Southern California to work at a leading litigation consulting firm before eventually opening my own jury consulting firm with a colleague.

 My passion has always been trying to figure out what makes people tick and writing about it.
 I've published my psychological research in academic journals, had my articles on the application of psychology to jury selection appear in legal and insurance magazines, and I've written about motives, relationships, and abnormal behavior in my murder mystery novels.

-I have two adult daughters, one a landscape architect and interior designer and the other a screenwriter and producer and two rescue Pomeranians, a.k.a. daughter surrogates, named Izzy (the peppy one who looks like a fox) and Sophie (the lethargic one who looks like a bear).
+I have two adult daughters, one a landscape architect and interior designer and the other a screenwriter and producer and two rescue Pomeranians, a.k.a. daughter surrogates, named Izzy (the cream sable) and Ollie (the red fox).
 All provide inspiration for my stories.